pawelras/pawelras/README.md

 - 👋 Hi, I’m Pawel (@pawelras)
-- 👀 I’m a London based web developer witj particuar interest in JS, Node, JQuery, React, Redux, SQL, Express and Python.
+- 👀 I’m a London based web developer witj particuar interest in JS, Node, JQuery, React, Redux, SQL, Express, PHP and Python.
-- 🌱 I’m currently also learning basics of C#, Java and PHP
+- 🌱 I’m currently also learning C# and Java.
 - 💞️ I’m open to any new opportunities
 - 📫 Please feel free to email me at pawraszkiewicz@gmail.com